wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

-**Q:**&ensp;Do you call it <span data-tippy-content="Dispassion, indifference to the pains and pleasures of the material world.">vairagya</span>, relinquishment, renunciation?
+**Q:**&ensp;Do you call it <span data-tippy-content="Dispassion, indifference to the pains and pleasures of the material world.">vairagya</span>, relinquishment, renunciätion?

 **M:**&ensp;There is nothing to renounce.
 Enough if you stop acquiring.
 To give you must have, and to have you must take.
 Better not to take.
-It is simpler than to practice renunciation, which leads to a dangerous form of ‘spiritual’ pride.
+It is simpler than to practice renunciätion, which leads to a dangerous form of ‘spiritual’ pride.

 All this weighing, selecting, choosing, exchanging — it is all shopping in